 Clifford Anderson is an award-winning composer and songwriter who helps media creators tell compelling stories that move, thrill, and inspire.

-His work combines orchestral arrangements, electronic beats and textures, ambient soundscapes, jazz harmonies, and live performance.
+His work combines orchestral arrangements, electronic beats and textures, ambient soundscapes, the harmonic language of jazz, and live performance.

-He served as Principal Technology Strategist for Berklee College of Music, helping to design and run the world’s premiere online music school from 2002-2015.
+He previously served as Principal Technology Strategist for Berklee College of Music, helping to design and run the world’s premiere online music school from 2002-2015.